pypa/packaging.python.org/source/tutorials/distributing-packages.rst

   url='https://github.com/pypa/sampleproject',

-Give a homepage url for your project.
+Give a homepage URL for your project.

 author